gaelcolas/datum/README.md

 > `A datum is a piece of information.`

+**Datum** is a PowerShell module to lookup configuration data from aggregated sources allowing you to define generic information and specific overrides without repeating yourself.

-A Sample repository of an Infrastructure from code managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.
+A Sample repository of an 'Infrastructure _from_ code' managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.

+Datum currently works on Windows PowerShell 5.1, as it relies on specific dlls and Module (ProtectedData) for **Credential and Data Encryption**.
+These functionalities will soon be moved to an optional module (code already decoupled).

 ## What is Datum for?